-But how do we discern between the value of live chat and SMS texting with customers?
-As is often the case, the answer is dictated by your call center customers’ preferences and timing.
+When determining the value of live chat vs. SMS, the answer depends on your call center customers’ preferences and timing.

-Let’s examine why live chat can’t stand alone as your messaging platform, and how business texting keeps communication in the palm of your “on-the-go” customers’ hands.
+That said, live chat can’t stand alone as their messaging platform for most contact centers.
+In this brief article, we’ll show you how business texting keeps communication in the palm of your “on-the-go” customers’ hands.

 6 Common Challenges Call Centers Face with Live Chat

 Live chat is only as good as the immediate response you’re able to give.
 Various built-in restraints may be harming your customer experience if they can only reach you via live chat.